Rain on Me (Lady Gaga and Ariana Grande song): Recording and mixing

+Composition

 "Rain on Me" is a house, dance-pop, and disco song, with electropop, French house, and Eurodance elements.
 It was composed using common time in the key of C♯ minor, with a tempo of 123 beats per minute.
 Most of the song follows a C♯m^{7}–Amaj^{9} sequence, while the first verse and second pre-chorus add a B(add^{4}) and both pre-choruses include an F♯m^{11} at the end.
 The track features an upbeat production consisting of synth-pop instrumentals, an R&B-influenced synth-disco beat, synth claps, funk guitar strums, and rolling synths.
 It opens with a stripped-down verse with Gaga's vocals at the forefront.
 Then, a French house bass and thundering percussion play in the background.
 The mid-90s house-pop hook contains a pitched-down vocal loop.
 In the chorus, which is described as thundering, the beats build up, which then drops into a techno beat.
 After doing ad-libs, Grande joins in the second verse, where hand-clapped beats are added.
 The final chorus "explodes" with the singers belting the song.

 Gaga's and Grande's vocals, which were described as "booming", span from the low note of G♯_{3} to the high note of B_{5}.
 Vocally, Gaga makes use of spoken word deliveries, and Grande uses her "signature" high note octave.
-Described by Gaga as a "celebration of tears", the song uses the metaphor of rain for alcohol used to numb pain.
-Its first verse sees Gaga thinking about the hardships of life, while Grande delivers lyrics about accepting reality in the second verse.
-According to Elle, the song is about "persevering through hardship, healing, and finding beauty in the pain, heartbreak, and life."
+Lyrically, the song addresses perseverance through hardship, emphasizing that emotional vulnerability—such as crying, stumbling, and falling apart—is a necessary part of survival, healing, and finding meaning in painful experiences.
+Rain is used as a metaphor for alcohol and its role in numbing emotional pain, informed by Gaga's reflections on heartbreak and sobriety.
+She has explained that the chorus was written to intentionally suggest both intoxication and sobriety, with its opening line sounding like either "I'd rather be drunk" or "I'd rather be dry," underscoring the song's central tension between numbing pain and pursuing healing.